-Starts at Kruger / Mpumalanga International Airport on the morning of the 13th September 2018.
-Tour ends at Kruger / Mpumalanga International Airport on the 21st September 2018 in time for connecting flights and evening transcontinental flights from Johannesburg.
+Starts at Kruger / Mpumalanga International Airport or Skukuza Airport (to be advised) on the first morning of the tour.
+Tour ends at Kruger / Mpumalanga International Airport on the last day of the tour in time for connecting flights and evening transcontinental flights from Johannesburg.
 Please check with us before booking any flights.

 • All breakfasts and dinners in Kruger